Costa Rica Experience

 • Educational focus in Sustainability, Wellness Promotion or Outdoor Recreation

-• Taking at least 10 credits in Winter 2024 (this does not include HLTH 297 Global Wellness — included in scholarship)
+• Taking at least 10 credits in Winter 2026 (not including HLTH 297 Global Wellness — which is included in the award)

-• Enrollment in HLTH 297 Winter 2024; three-credit Global Wellness.
-Tuition included in scholarship
+• Enrollment in HLTH 297 Winter 2026; three-credit Global Wellness.
+(Tuition included in the award)

 • Research one or more Blue Zone attributes of Costa Rica and share findings in both written and oral formats.

-• Write a reflective narrative essay about how the trip changed your awareness of sustainable practices and how it will change your own personal lifestyle choices moving forward
+• As part of HLTH 297 and the Costa Rica Experience, you’ll write a reflective narrative about how the trip changed your awareness of sustainable practices and how it will change your own personal lifestyle choices moving forward.

 Questions about the Costa Rica Experience?